suzumakes/ReplaceIT/README.md

 ReplaceIT will list all of the .htm files in your folder, and ask whether or not you would like to convert them.

-M$ tries to extract images from Word docs, I'm sure you can guess how good of a job it does.
+M$ tries to extract images from Word docs.
+I'm sure you can guess how good of a job it does.
 Drop this placeholder image in the same directory as your documents and you should have a much easier time replacing the images you need to.

 ###Options